gmejianina/gmejianina.github.io/_posts/2022-01-22-SQL-Challenge-Week-1.md

-SQL Challenge - Week 1
 ---
+layout: post
+title: SQL Challenge - Week 1
+categories: [SQL]
+---
+##SQL Challenge - Week 1

 ![Danny's Diner Image](https://8weeksqlchallenge.com/images/case-study-designs/1.png)

 Danny has contacted us to help him answer some questions about his customers.
 He wants to know about their visiting and spending patterns, as well as their favorite items.
 He will use these insights to decide whether or not to expand his customer loyalty program.